 Please note: As of April 25th, 2020, you will not be able to request materials through interlibrary loan at the Concordia University - Portland libraries.
 Please contact your local public library about requesting materials or email us at email@example.com for help locating full text sources on your research topic.

 Prefer to watch a video on the subject?
 Click here.

-Click the Access Online tab to view the databases from which the journal is available.
-Dates of full text availability show below the name of the database; choose the database that contains the date of your article.
+Click the Full text online link to view the databases from which the article or journal is available.
+On the next screen, dates of full text availability show below the name of the database; choose the database that contains the date of your article.

 Once you have opened the database, you may choose to search within the publication for your article or you may click a year link to locate the issue in which the article was published.
 (Look for similar links in Gale or ProQuest databases.)
 Full text articles are available in either PDF or HTML (plain text) format.

-If the libraries have a print copy of the article, you will see a catalog record like the one below.
-Click the "Item Status" tab to view the date range of issues the libraries own.
-A dash after the date indicates the libraries have a current subscription to the journal.
+If the libraries have a print copy of the article/journal, you will see a catalog record like the one below.
+Click the "Available at Concordia..." link to view the date range of issues the libraries own.
+A dash after the date indicates the libraries have a current subscription to the journal and will indicate if the library is missing any specific issues.
 Print issues are located on the second floor of the GRW Library.